bluMyst/prawtoys/README.md

 # prawtoys

+## The swiss army knife of karma whoring.

-Based on the syntax of Perl's URLToys.
-Used to filter, interact with, and play with reddit comments and submissions.
+prawtoys is a utility based on the syntax of URLToys.
+You can use it to filter, interact with, and play with reddit comments and submissions.

 Get the 10 top posts from AskReddit, and open them in the browser:

     0> get_from AskReddit 10 top
     10> open
+    10/10
+    10>

 Upvote every non-self-post in /r/free\_karma: